finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_holdings_for_fund**
 > VersionedResourceListOfPortfolioHolding get_holdings_for_fund(scope, code, single_valuation_point_query_parameters, nav_type_code=nav_type_code, as_at=as_at, filter=filter, property_keys=property_keys, by_taxlots=by_taxlots, include_settlement_events_after_days=include_settlement_events_after_days)

-[EXPERIMENTAL] GetHoldingsForFund: Get holdings for transaction portfolios in a Fund.
+[EARLY ACCESS] GetHoldingsForFund: Get holdings for transaction portfolios in a Fund.

 Get the holdings of transaction portfolios in a specified Fund.